Time For Some

 Even though most men who are balding share the same feelings, each man, ironically, tends to feel completely alone.
 Please remember that you are not alone.
 Over the years, we have spoken to thousands of men—every size, shape, and color—about hair loss.
 They all have the same fears, desires, and needs.
 Unfortunately, these men also felt constrained and isolated by social pressures dictating that they should not openly display any type of feelings, much less concern for their appearance.
 Men often feel that they must be stoic and strong because showing their feelings is considered weak.
 Unfortunately, their efforts to appear strong serve only to isolate them from one another.
 Conversely, women have no such emotional constraints.
 They can publicly express their feelings and maintain their beauty by whatever means necessary.

-If you are tired of pretending that your hair loss does not affect you emotionally and psychologically, contact Dr. Harris to discuss your own personal reactions to hair loss, or to schedule a personalized consultation.
+If you are tired of pretending that your hair loss does not affect you emotionally and psychologically, contact us to discuss your own personal reactions to hair loss, or to schedule a personalized consultation.